-15. Draw region on the CD8 positive events.
-We expect then to take up most of the remaining portion of the CD3 events in the t-SNE plot.
+25. Draw region on the CD8 positive events.
+This should account for most of the remaining portion of the CD3 events in t-SNE and Cen-se' plots.

-So we can see event coloring (and gating) in the t-SNE plot and figure out what the different clusters of events relate to.
-Since the t-SNE plot can change shape and location from file to file, this is always a good way to get started.
-It provides a backbone of information to help relate the t-SNE plot to what we know about our data.
+So we can see event coloring and gating in t-SNE and Cen-se' and figure out what the different populations relate to.
+Since these plots can change shape and location from file to file, this is always a good way to get started.
+It provides a backbone of information to help relate the plots to what we know about our data.

-Using t-SNE to understand other plots
+Using Cen-se' and t-SNE to understand other plots